 - If he/she has children of their own, they have fulfilled their Catholic parental obligation toward raising them in the Catholic Faith.

 - He/She must not be bound by any Canonical impediment or penalty legitimately imposed or declared.

-During the Catholic sacrament of Confirmation, God the Holy Spirit comes upon the candidate to bestow numerous spiritual gifts and "confirm" the faith given you in Baptism when Original Sin was wiped away.
+During the Catholic sacrament of Confirmation, God the Holy Spirit comes upon the candidate to bestow numerous spiritual gifts and “confirm” the faith given you in Baptism when Original Sin was wiped away.
 Before Confirmation, the candidate chooses a saint whose name they want to take.
 This new name, imposed by the bishop during Confirmation, becomes a part of the candidate’s full name.
-It comes after their first and middle names and before the last name.
+It comes after their first and middle names and before their last name.
 Here is a step-by-step process you may find helpful in choosing a Saint Name.

 - Find a list of canonized saints in the Roman Catholic Church by reading a book or doing online research.
 Saints are people who have lived holy lives and are now in heaven as members of the Church Triumphant.
 Their life stories provide examples for others on how to overcome spiritual obstacles on Earth.

-- Pray to the Holy Spirit, and ask Him for help in finding a saint whose life you'd like to imitate.
-This saint will be bonded with you spiritually, and in essence becomes your heavenly patron who intercedes for you before God.
-Think about the specific virtues those saints exhibited, such as patience, perfection, diligence, humility, mortification, meekness, obedience, prayer, charity or simplicity.
+- Pray to the Holy Spirit, and ask Him for help in finding a saint whose life you’d like to imitate.
+This saint will be bonded with you spiritually, and in essence, becomes your heavenly patron who intercedes for you before God.
+Think about the specific virtues those saints exhibited, such as patience, perfection, diligence, humility, mortification, meekness, obedience, prayer, charity, or simplicity.
 Find a virtue that connects with you.

 - Before you are Confirmed, pray to the saint whose name you will be using as your Confirmation name.
-Ask this saint to intercede for you, to help you make the right moral choices, and overall to be a powerful spiritual guide the rest of your life.
+Ask this saint to intercede for you, to help you make the right moral choices, and overall to be a powerful spiritual guide for the rest of your life.